Frequently Asked Questions

 Are you a board-certified plastic surgeon?

-There are many people who call themselves plastic surgeons.
+There are many people who call themselves Plastic Surgeons.
 Unfortunately there is no law in this country preventing someone from advertising as such.
-Only those who have completed a course of study (residency) in plastic surgery for a minimum of 6 years after medical school and passed both a written and oral board examination over a 2-year period may call themselves board-certified plastic surgeons.
-There are facial plastic surgeons who typically have good training as well.
-These are otolaryngologist (ENT)-trained surgeons who have completed additional cosmetic training and can be board certified by the American Board of Facial Plastic and Reconstructive Surgery.
-The American Board of Plastic Surgery is a recognized board belonging to the American Board of Medical Specialties.
+Only those who have completed a course of study (residency) in Plastic Surgery for a minimum of 6 years after medical school and passed both a written and oral board examination over a 2-year period may call themselves Board-Certified Plastic Surgeons.
+There are Facial Plastic Surgeons who typically have extensive training as well.
+These are Otolaryngologist (ENT)-trained surgeons who have completed additional cosmetic training and can be board certified by the American Board of Facial Plastic and Reconstructive Surgery.
+The American Board of Plastic Surgery is a recognized board belonging to the American Board of Medical Specialties (ABMS).

 Do you have hospital privileges?

 For a physician to request admitting and specifically operating privileges at a hospital, they must undergo scrutiny by the medical staff office.
-The chief of plastic surgery at the hospital typically has a responsibility to evaluate whether a physician is qualified to perform the procedures requested.
+The chief of Plastic Surgery at a hospital typically has a responsibility to evaluate whether a physician is qualified to perform the procedures requested.
 In a physician-owned operating suite, there is no such evaluation required and a minimally trained or inexperienced surgeon can build their own operating suite and perform surgeries with impunity.
-All board-certified plastic surgeons are required to maintain admitting privileges at a hospital and only operate in accredited ambulatory centers.
-Dr. Levesque has privileges at these area hospital and ambulatory surgery centers.
+All board-certified Plastic Surgeons are required to maintain admitting privileges at a hospital and only operate in accredited ambulatory centers.
+Dr. Levesque has privileges at several Austin, TX area hospitals and ambulatory surgery centers.

 What experience do you have performing this procedure?